 - The Colonial Williamsburg Historic Area is open to the public for free, but you do need a ticket to get into any of the historical sites or trade shops.
 Open sites have a flag posted out in front.

-- Make sure to pick up a map and daily schedule at the Visitor’s Center to help you plan your day.
+- Make sure to refer to your map and schedule to help you plan your day.

 Colonial Williamsburg ticket options

 If you only want to see Colonial Williamsburg, I’d suggest going for the multi-day ticket since it’s only $10 more than the 1-day ticket and includes admission for three consecutive days.